awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 **Example Output**

 ```
-[snowballEdge]
-aws_access_key_id = AKIAIOSFODNN7EXAMPLE
-aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+                    Starting the AWS service on your Snowball Edge.
+You can determine the status of the AWS service using the describe-service command.
 ```

-## Stopping a Service on your Snowball Edge<a name="edge-stop-service"></a>
+## Stopping a Service on Your Snowball Edge<a name="edge-stop-service"></a>

 To stop a service running on your Snowball Edge, you can use the `snowballEdge stop-service` command\.
 The Amazon S3 and Amazon EC2 services cannot be stopped\.

 **Warning**
 Data loss can occur if the file interface is stopped before remaining buffered data is written to the device\.
-For more information on using the file interface, see [Using the File Interface for the AWS Snowball Edge](using-fileinterface.md)\.
+For more information on using the file interface, see [Transferring Files to AWS Snowball Edge Using the File Interface](using-fileinterface.md)\.

 **Usage \(configured Snowball client\)**